 A pericardiectomy should not cause further complications as long as the patient’s lungs and diaphragm are intact.

-Removal of the pericardium helps patients with severe or repeated cases of pericardial effusion.
-The procedure prevents pericardial effusion from occurring in the future.
+Removal of the pericardium has helped patients with severe or repeated cases of pericardial effusion.
+The procedure can prevent pericardial effusion from occurring in the future.

 Treating the Underlying Cause of Pericardial Effusion